-Of all these categories, inorganic chemistry is the easiest as the questions from this topic are knowledge based and rarely test the analytical capabilities of the student.
-Some FAQs related to inorganic chemistry are underlined below:
+Of all these categories, inorganic chemistry is the easiest as the questions from this topic are knowledge-based and rarely test the analytical capabilities of the student.
+Some FAQs related to inorganic chemistry are mentioned below.

-For example: trends in ionisation potential, atomic radii across the period or down the group.
+For example, trends in ionisation potential, atomic radii across the period or down the group.
 You are supposed to develop a clear understanding of these trends in order to answer questions asked on these topics.
-Coordination compound is also a very important chapter in inorganic chemistry which cannot be ignored.
+A coordination compound is also a very important chapter in inorganic chemistry which cannot be ignored.

 2. Which reference books can one follow for inorganic chemistry?

 While covering inorganic chemistry for JEE, one must go through the NCERT Books for class 11th and 12th chemistry.
 A brisk walk through NCERT will not only give you a sound idea of the various topics you need to cover according to the JEE syllabus but also develop the fundamentals regarding the topic.
-Apart from this you can follow a reference book to understand some concepts which are explained without much detail in NCERT.
+Apart from this, you can follow a reference book to understand some concepts which are explained without much detail in NCERT.
 J.D.
 Lee’s book on inorganic chemistry can be used as a reference book.
-Apart from this you can practice previous year JEE questions.
+In addition, you can also practice previous year JEE questions.